-(5) "County board as a provider" means the county board when acting as the

-- (6)(5) "Department" means the Ohio department of mental retardation and developmental disabilities as established by section 121.02 of the Revised Code. - (7)(6) "Developmental center" means an ICF/MR intermediate care facility under the managing responsibility of the department. - (8)(7) "ICF/MR" "Intermediate care facility for individuals with intellectual disabilities" (or "intermediate care facility") means an intermediate care facility for the mentally retarded certified as in compliance with applicable standards for the medicaid program by the director of health in accordance with Title XIX of the Social Security Act, 79 Stat.
+- (5) "County board as a provider" means the county board when acting as the provider to the individual who is the subject of the incident. - (6) "Department" means the Ohio department of mental retardation and developmental disabilities as established by section 121.02 of the Revised Code. - (7) "Developmental center" means an ICF/MR intermediate care facility under the managing responsibility of the department. - (8) "Developmental disabilities employee" means any of the following: - (a) An employee of the department; - (b) An employee of a county board; - (c) An employee of an agency provider in a position that includes providing specialized services to an individual; or - (d) An independent provider. - (8)(9) "ICF/MR" "Intermediate care facility for individuals with intellectual disabilities" (or "intermediate care facility") means an intermediate care facility for the mentally retarded certified as in compliance with applicable standards for the medicaid program by the director of health in accordance with Title XIX of the Social Security Act, 79 Stat.
 286 (1965), 42 U.S.C.
-1396. - (9)(8) "Incident tracking system" (ITS) means the department's on-line system for reporting major unusual incidents. - (9) "Independent provider" means a self-employed person who provides services for which he or she must be certified under rule 5123:2-2-01 of the Administrative Code or approved by the Ohio office of medical assistance and does not employ, either directly or through contract, anyone else to provide the services. - (10) "Individual" means a person with mental retardation or other a developmental disability. - (11) "Individual served" means an individual who receives specialized services. - (11) "Individual provider" means a provider certified by the department who is self-employed and not an agency and who personally delivers services to individuals and who may not subcontract the delivery of services. - (12) "Investigative agent" means an employee of a county board or a person under contract with a county board who is certified by the department to conduct investigations of major unusual incidents. - (13) "Major unusual incident" (MUI) means the alleged, suspected, or actual occurrence of an incident when there is reason to believe the health or safety of an individual may be adversely affected or an individual may be placed at a reasonablelikely risk of harm as listed in this paragraph, if such individual is receiving services through the MR/DD developmental disabilities service delivery system or will be receiving such services as a result of the incident.
+1396. - (9)(10) "Incident tracking system" (ITS) means the department's on-line system for reporting major unusual incidents. - (11) "Independent provider" means a self-employed person who provides services for which he or she must be certified under rule 5123:2-2-01 of the Administrative Code or approved by the Ohio office of medical assistance and does not employ, either directly or through contract, anyone else to provide the services. - (10)(12) "Individual" means a person with mental retardation or other a developmental disability. - (13) "Individual served" means an individual who receives specialized services.

+- (11) "Individual provider" means a provider certified by the department who is self-employed and not an agency and who personally delivers services to individuals and who may not subcontract the delivery of services. - (12)(14) "Investigative agent" means an employee of a county board or a person under contract with a county board who is certified by the department to conduct investigations of major unusual incidents. - (13)(15) "Major unusual incident" (MUI) means the alleged, suspected, or actual occurrence of an incident when there is reason to believe the health or safety of an individual may be adversely affected or an individual may be placed at a reasonable likely risk of harm as listed in this paragraph, if such individual is receiving services through the MR/DD developmental disabilities service delivery system or will be receiving such services as a result of the incident.
 Major unusual incidents (MUIs) include the following: There are three categories of major unusual incidents that correspond to three administrative investigation procedures delineated in appendix A, appendix B, and appendix C to this rule: